shayne008/shayne008/README.md

 ### 👋🏽 Hi, I’m Heather!
-I’m interested in all things linux, open source, automation, programming and the cloud.
-I’m currently learning all things related to dev ops and go.
-I’m looking to collaborate on all things related to the above.
-I am also music producer and love to explore astrology.
+I’m a linux system admin focusing on automation, containers and ai.

 ----